Skip to content

 • Complicated by myasthenia gravis: consider plasma exchange therapy9)

-• Orbital inflammation: most cases improve with systemic steroids, but some patients may have residual diplopia2)
+• Orbital inflammation: most cases improve with systemic steroids, but some cases present with residual diplopia2)

 Q Do I have to stop medication for ICI uveitis?